1922

 1965

-These two activities, parachuting mainly, which saw its main creators in Ariodante Mazzacurati, Roberto Marzoli, Col. Romani, were that bridge that allowed the airport structure to be ferried from the postwar period to the modern era and to hand over the baton to a renewed Aero Club.
+These two activities, parachuting mainly, which saw its main creators in Ariodante Mazzacurati, Marshal Roberto Marzoli, and Colonel Giuseppe Romani, were the link that allowed the airport structure to be brought from the postwar period to the modern era and to hand over the baton to a renewed Aero Club.

 1977